How to Win the Health Savings Game: A Guide to HSAs and FSAs

 So, how do you know if you’re eligible?

-And here’s a bonus tip: if you’re ever scratching your head over what counts as a qualified expense, companies like FlexUp Wellness PLLC are there to help.
-They can evaluate your situation and even help secure a Letter of Medical Necessity to cover items like gym memberships or home gym equipment—things that normally wouldn’t qualify.
+And here’s a bonus tip: Companies like FlexUp Wellness PLLC are there to help.
+They can evaluate your situation and help secure a Letter of Medical Necessity to cover items like gym memberships, supplements or home gym equipment—things that normally wouldn’t qualify.
 That’s extra free money in your pocket.

 FSAs: The “Use It or Lose It” Happy Hour